SamanthaClarke1/poker-hands/README.md

 AH 9S 4D TD 8S 4H JS 3C TC 8D
 |--Player 1--| |--Player 2--|
 ```

+## Why typescript, not javascript?
+Typescript is simply a neater superset of javascript, and compiles down to javascript.

+It also shows off my typescript and javascript knowledge at once ;)

+## How could this be improved?
+* This could have a GUI etc to access the program. ( not allowed as per the specs, even though I really wanted to be flashy :( )
+* This could be exposed as a HTTP RESTful API.
+The idea is simple enough.
+Once again, specs say no.
+* There could be unit testing as another node script.
+Would be fairly easy to implement.
+And could ensure that I got all the edgecases I wasn't *too* sure about.

 ## How do I run it?